Updated: 6 days ago

 40 long and hard years.
 Years of being questioned and complained to.
 Years of having to beg God to have mercy on his fellow Israelites.
 Years of exhaustion.

-He won’t get to live in what He has been searching for.
+He won’t get to live in the place He has been praying and working for.

 God even tells Moses to hand the reins over to Joshua, a younger man, who will be the one who leads the Israelites into the promised land, and Moses will die.